restdbjones/raptordoc/README.md

 The project includes several useful NPM commands for development and deployment:

 ### Development Commands
-- `npm run clean` - Cleans the database by dropping the 'listings' collection and clearing the cache
-- `npm run mock` - Initializes the database with sample sneaker data from `bin/testdata-sneakers.json`
 - `npm run css` - Generates CSS files using Tailwind CSS
 - `npm run bundle` - Bundles and minifies client-side JavaScript using esbuild
 - `npm run clearcache` - Clears the Codehooks.io cache